Achraf Madi

-Achraf Madi (أشرف ماضي; born 27 June 2002) is a Dutch professional footballer who plays as a midfielder for Spanish club Albacete B. Born in the Netherlands, he is of Moroccan descent.
+Achraf Madi (أشرف ماضي; born 27 June 2002) is a Dutch professional footballer who plays as a midfielder.
+Born in the Netherlands, he is of Moroccan descent.

 Career

 Sparta Rotterdam

 Madi played youth football for Buitenveldert, Utrecht, AFC, Twente and Sparta Rotterdam.
 In 2020, he was promoted to Sparta's reserve team, Jong Sparta Rotterdam, competing in the Dutch third tier.
 He made his senior debut on 22 August 2021, the first matchday of the season, starting in a 1–1 draw against De Treffers.
 In the following game, on 28 August, he scored his first goal, opening the score in a convincing 6–2 victory against Jong Volendam.

 Madi's performances for the second team earned him a place in the first team, and he made his professional debut on 15 December 2021, replacing Mario Engels in the 73rd minute of a KNVB Cup loss to Vitesse.
 He made his league debut the following month, coming off the bench for Tom Beugelsdijk late in a 3–0 home defeat against Utrecht.